mark-hahn/drykup/README.md

 _This is not real yet.
 It is just a spec that I am working on implementing._

-DryKup is a fork of Maurice Machado's excellent [CoffeeKup](https://github.com/mauricemach/coffeekup).
+DryKup is an informal fork of Maurice Machado's excellent [CoffeeKup](https://github.com/mauricemach/coffeekup).
+It is not a real fork because there is little common code.
 Until DryKup has better documentation, you can study coffeeKup and check here for the differences.
 I wrote a micro-book on coffeekup [here](https://github.com/mark-hahn/coffeekup-intro) and I will do the same for DryKup.

+The dryKup github project can be found [here](https://github.com/mark-hahn/drykup).

 ## My apology for the weird name, DryKup